timecamp-org/script-timecamp-projects-sync/README.md

-cbot
 # script-timecamp-projects-sync

-A script to synchronize projects from Redmine to TimeCamp on a daily basis.
+A collection of scripts for project management and data synchronization across multiple platforms.

 ## Description

-This script automates the process of synchronizing projects between Redmine and TimeCamp.
-It runs daily to ensure that the projects in TimeCamp are up-to-date with the projects in Redmine.
+This repository contains scripts to automate various project management tasks:
+- Synchronizing projects between Redmine and TimeCamp
+- Exporting time entries from TimeCamp to Redmine
+- Fetching comprehensive project data from multiple Azure DevOps instances

 ## Features

+### Redmine ↔ TimeCamp Sync
 - Fetches projects from Redmine
 - Updates existing projects in TimeCamp
 - Creates new projects and tasks in TimeCamp if they don't exist
 - Exports time entries from TimeCamp to Redmine for a specified date range

+### Hierarchical Task Data Fetching & Sync
+- Connects to multiple Azure DevOps organizations (configurable for other systems)
+- Fetches all projects, epics, features, user stories, tasks, and bugs
+- Organizes work items in hierarchical structure with dynamic level detection
+- Excludes "Done" tasks from synchronization
+- Exports comprehensive data to JSON format with unique IDs
+- Universal sync to TimeCamp maintaining any parent-child hierarchy
+- Archives TimeCamp tasks that are no longer active in source system

 ## Prerequisites

 - Python 3.x
-- Access to Redmine API
+- Access to Redmine API (for Redmine sync)
-- Access to TimeCamp API
+- Access to TimeCamp API (for TimeCamp sync)
+- Azure DevOps Personal Access Token(s) (for Azure DevOps data fetching)

 ## Installation